timebertt/masters-thesis-controller-sharding/content/20-fundamentals.md

 However, when consuming more memory than available, the controller might fail due to out-of-memory faults.
 When the load on a controller grows by increasing the object churn rate (\refdimn{churn}), more watch events for relevant objects are transferred over the network.
 The processing of the additional watch events also results in a higher CPU usage for decoding and for performing reconciliations.
-If the number of worker routines is not high enough to facilitate the needed rate of reconciliations, the queue time (SLI 1) increases.
+If the number of worker routines is not high enough to facilitate the needed rate of reconciliations, the queue time (SLI \refsloc*{queue}) increases.
-Also, if performing reconciliations is computationally intensive, the extra CPU usage might exhaust the available CPU cycles, increasing the reconciliation latency (SLI 2).
+Also, if performing reconciliations is computationally intensive, the extra CPU usage might exhaust the available CPU cycles, increasing the reconciliation latency (SLI \refsloc*{recon}).

 More resources can be added to the setup to expand the load capacity of the controller setup or to fulfill the SLOs under increased load.
 One option is to allocate more memory for the controller, which can increase the maximum number of objects that a controller's watch cache can store.